skellis46/slipbox/dark mountain essay.md

 Flow - stepping towards something
 Practice: stepping back.
 It's a non-task.

+> "Dōgen, like Nāgasena, is not arguing for our unreality, and he is certainly not arguing that we have no experience.
+He is arguing instead that our reality is that of embedded persons, not that of independent selves.
+He is also arguing that even though we may sometimes superimpose a dualistic structure on our experience, and even take that for granted as the way we encounter the world, that duality is a superimposition on a primordially nondual mode of awareness.
+While it might sometimes be useful to think in dualistic terms, to do so without awareness of the artificial, cognitive origin of that structure is to fail in self-understanding."
+(Jay L. Garfield, Losing Ourselves)

 > "What does it mean to be a ‘self’?
 While some have argued that there may be no ‘thing’ that is a self [[1]](https://www.sciencedirect.com/science/article/pii/S1364661318302079?via%3Dihub#bib0005), experiences of selfhood are among the most pervasive aspects of human consciousness.
 Perceptions of the external world come and go, but it is their relation to the experience of ‘being an experiencing subject’ that gives these perceptions meaning, value, and emotional relevance.
 How perceptual experiences of ‘being a self’ are constructed is therefore a key question for cognitive science." (sciencedirect.com, Being a Beast Machine: The Somatic Basis of Selfhood)